linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Stable and Tempered Stable Distributions.md

 # KEY POINTS

 - The distribution assumed in financial models for asset returns is the normal or Gaussian distribution.
 Real-world asset returns, however, have been observed to be skewed and nonsymmetric, two features that are inconsistent with the normal distribution.
 - Although the non-Gaussian alpha-stable distribution is superior to the normal distribution because it allows for skewness and fat tails, it is not suitable in certain modeling applications such as in modeling option prices.
 This is because the mean, variance, and exponential moments of the return distribution have to exist.
-The smoothly truncated sta ble distribution, obtained by tempering the tail properties of the alpha-stable distribution, have been proposed for modeling in such instances.
+The smoothly truncated stable distribution, obtained by tempering the tail properties of the alpha-stable distribution, have been proposed for modeling in such instances.

 - There are six tempered stable distributions: classical tempered stable distribution, generalized classical tempered stable distribution, modified tempered stable distribution, normal tempered stable distribution, Kim-Rachev tempered stable distribution, and rapidly decreasing tempered stable distribution.
 All six tempered stable distributions and the alpha-stable distribution are defined by their characteristic functions.